At Creekstone Church, we celebrate communion (or the Lord's Supper) on the second Sunday of each month.

 Just like many Romans were “cultural pagans,” many professing Christians today are “cultural Christians.”
 I’m not a Muslim or an atheist.
-So, I must be a Christian by default.
+So, I must be a Christian by default, right?
+Um, no.

 Brian Kohout, Rolesville, North Carolina: source: Harold Holzer, Gabor S.Boritt and Mark E. Neely Jr., "Appomattox Courthouse," HistoryNet